Controlling Markovianity with Chiral Giant Atoms

-The fine control of delayed quantum circuits and their theoretical description pose considerable challenges.
-Nevertheless, quantum feedback systems can showcase characteristics that are unattainable when interactions are strictly local.
-A notable instance includes multi-local or \textit{giant} atoms \cite{KannanNature2020,Kockum_5years,PhysRevResearch.2.043070,leonforte2024quantum}, which are two-level emitters coupled to an environment (such as a field flowing through a waveguide) at multiple spatially separated points.
+The growing demand to process quantum information for computational purposes underscores the increasing importance of developing scalable quantum networks.
+These networks consist of spatially distributed nodes interconnected by communication lines.
+Consequently, investigating the realm where memory effects and quantum feedback are not negligible becomes increasingly crucial in addressing the challenge of quantum computation~\cite{LorenzoPRA2013,RamosPRA2016,HaasePRL2018,FangNJP2018,MilzPRX2020,WhiteNatComun2020,tserkis2023information}.
+A notable instance includes multi-local or \textit{giant} atoms \cite{KannanNature2020,Kockum_5years,PhysRevResearch.2.043070,leonforte2024quantum,RenPRA2022}, which are two-level emitters coupled to an environment (such as a field flowing through a waveguide) at multiple spatially separated points.
 As the light travels among these distinct coupling points, it accumulates a phase (optical length) $\varphi_{\text{WG}}$ proportional to the distance between them.
-When the coupling points are spaced at distances comparable to the wavelength of the light they interact with, a direct consequence of the phase accumulation is that self-interference effects, absent in quantum optics with ordinary atoms, arise.
+When the coupling points are spaced at distances comparable to the wavelength of the light they interact with, a direct consequence of the phase accumulation is that self-interference effects, absent with ordinary atoms, arise.

 A remarkable feature of giant atoms is their \textit{non-Markovian }character.
 Indeed, a giant atom can reabsorb its own emitted excitation after a time delay proportional to the distance between the coupling points.
-This phenomenon has been experimentally demonstrated, first with superconducting qubits coupled to surface acoustic waves~\cite{AnderssonNatPhys2019}, and was one of the main motivation that spurred the interest in giant atoms physics.
-Interestingly, as we detail below, a giant atom coupled to a waveguide at two different coupling points can be described in terms of a small atom (one coupling point) in front of a mirror, that is a semi-infinite waveguide, Fig.~\ref{FigAnalogy}(a-b1), the latter being a typical setup to observe a non-Markovian behavior of the atomic emission~\cite{TufarelliPRA2013,TufarelliPRA2014,TudelaPRA2017}.
+This phenomenon has been experimentally demonstrated with superconducting qubits coupled to surface acoustic waves~\cite{AnderssonNatPhys2019}, and spurred the interest in giant atoms physics.
+Interestingly, as we detail below, a giant atom coupled to a waveguide at two different coupling points can be described in terms of a small atom (one coupling point) in a semi-infinite waveguide, Fig.~\ref{FigAnalogy}(a-b1), a typical setup to observe a non-Markovian behavior of the atomic emission~\cite{TufarelliPRA2013,TufarelliPRA2014,TudelaPRA2017}.